Posted on 2 Comments

 HOW TO LENGTHEN OR SHORTEN A SEWING PATTERN TUTORIAL_MAVEN PATTERNS-06

-If you are lengthening or shortening a larger amount, you can spread the amount between two lines.
+If you are lengthening or shortening a sewing pattern by a larger amount, you can spread the amount between 2 lines

 On a skirt, especially a maxi skirt style, half could go through the skirt in two places, this will lengthen the skirt and keep the hem circumference the same as the original.
 Alternatively, use one adjustment line and extra length could be added straight to the bottom of the hem, but the hem circumference will get bigger.